govuk-one-login/mobile-android-cri-orchestrator/docs/design-decisions/0003-dependency-injection-metro.md

-# Use Anvil for dependency injection
+# Use Metro for dependency injection

 <!-- vale Google.We = NO -->
 <!-- vale Vale.Spelling["SDKs"] = NO -->